razzam21/restaunax/README.md

 🎨 **Fully Customizable**: Brand each restaurant with custom themes

 Whether you're running one restaurant or managing a chain, Restaunax provides the tools you need to streamline operations and make better business decisions.

+This implementation demonstrates not just meeting technical assessment requirements, but building production-ready software with enterprise patterns, comprehensive testing, and scalable architecture.